jacquelinekay/cppnow2017/reflection/slides.md

 # Start not with the solution, but the problem.

 ---
+# A problem

-Problem: code duplication due to hardcoding knowledge about the layout of a type and its members.
+Code duplication due to hardcoding knowledge about the layout of a type.

 ```c++
 struct Box    { Point pos; float length; float width; };